Getting Money After Your Asbestos Cancer Claim Case

 If you lose a loved one to mesothelioma or another asbestos-related illness, you should keep track of your loved one’s medical bills.
 Often, you will still need to cover those bills even after the death of your loved one, and providing proof of those expenses can make it easier to obtain the settlement you need.

-What Lost Wages You Faced as a Result of Asbestos-Related Diseases
+What Lost Wages Did You Face as a Result of Asbestos-Related Diseases?

 Asbestos-related diseases can lead to substantial lost wages, especially for people like construction workers and miners, who work in highly physical professions.
 Many of the diseases and disorders related to asbestos exposure, including everything from pleural thickening to mesothelioma, can cause shortness of breath that worsens with exertion.
 As a result, many workers with these diseases may miss time at work or even lose the ability to work in that profession due to their illness.

-Workers with mesothelioma or cancers related to asbestos exposure, including lung and laryngeal cancers, may also need to miss work during cancer treatments, since the therapies can drain them.
-Some patients may suffer from such severe illness that they must leave the workforce altogether during this recovery time.
+Workers with mesothelioma or cancers related to asbestos exposure, including lung and laryngeal cancers, may also need to miss work during cancer treatments since the therapies can drain them.
+Some patients may suffer from a such severe illness that they must leave the workforce altogether during this recovery time.